bjpop/gurita/docsrc/bar.rst

   -x COLUMN, --xaxis COLUMN
   -y COLUMN, --yaxis COLUMN

-Bar plots can be plotted for numerical features and optionally grouped by categorical features.
+Bar plots can be plotted for numerical columns and optionally grouped by categorical columns.

-If no categorical feature is specified, a single column bar plot will be generated showing a summary (mean by default) of the numerical feature.
+If no categorical column is specified, a single column bar plot will be generated showing a summary (mean by default) of the numerical column.

 .. note::

     .. _bar_orient:

     By default the orientation of the bar plot is vertical.
-In this scenario the numerical feature is specified by ``-y``, and the (optional) categorical feature is specified by ``-x``.
+In this scenario the numerical column is specified by ``-y``, and the (optional) categorical column is specified by ``-x``.

     However, the orientation of the bar plot can be made horizontal using the ``--orient h`` argument.
-    In this case the sense of the X and Y axes are swapped from the default, and thus the numerical feature is specified by ``-x``, and the (optional) categorical feature is specified by ``-y``.
+    In this case the sense of the X and Y axes are swapped from the default, and thus the numerical column is specified by ``-x``, and the (optional) categorical column is specified by ``-y``.

-In the following example the mean of ``age`` is shown for each value in the ``class`` feature, where the boxes are plotted horizontally:
+In the following example the mean of ``age`` is shown for each value in the ``class`` column, where the boxes are plotted horizontally:

 .. code-block:: bash